ddemidov/vexcl/README.md

 Class template `vex::multivector` allows to store several equally sized device vectors and perform computations on all components synchronously.
 Operations are delegated to the underlying vectors.
+Expressions may include `std::array<T,N>` values, where N is equal to the number of multivector components.
+Each component gets corresponding element of `std::array<>` when expression is applied.
 ```C++
 const size_t n = 1 << 20;
 std::vector<double> host(n * 3);